Thandrie Davis (Owner, Thandrie Games)

 Audience Level: Intermediate

 Digital trading card games have been a part of the industry for a quarter-century.
-Starting with Chron X in 1997, through to Magic Arena, Hearthstone, and Ultimate Teams today, players have loved TCGs for their replayability and customizability, and publishers have loved them for their relatively-low development costs as compared to their potentially-high revenues.
+Starting with Chron X in 1997, all the way through Magic Arena, Hearthstone, and Ultimate Teams today, players have loved TCGs for their replayability and customizability, and publishers have loved them for their relatively low development costs compared to their potentially high revenue.
 Digital TCGs were among the first free-to-play games, and over the years what that has meant has dramatically changed over and over again.
-In this presentation, we will cover the most-influential moments of the last 25 years, and dive into the lessons learned for both for gameplay and for monetization designers of this genre of game.

 Takeaway

 Attendees will learn lessons from the front-lines of digital TCG development.
-Why did Artifact fail?
 Why did Magic Online have a cap on its user base?
-Why did Hearthstone succeed, and why has it faultered?
-How have games have managed to encourage sales while not become "pay to win"?
+Why did Hearthstone succeed, and why has it faltered?
+How have games managed to encourage sales while not becoming "pay to win"?
+How can new TCGs be structured for a 30-year lifespan?

 Intended Audience

-This lecture is intended for current and future designers and producers of digital trading card games.
+This is for current and future designers and producers of digital trading card games.